emberjs/rfcs/text/0000-editions.md

 ## Summary

-Introduce a new type of Ember release, called an _edition_.
-Periodically, we will declare a new edition of Ember that bundles up accumulated incremental improvements into a cohesive package.

-Editions give us an opportunity to bring our documentation and marketing up-to-date to reflect the improvements we’ve made since the previous edition.
-They are also the time to synchronize Ember and the wider ecosystem, including updating default settings, blueprints, addons, and more.
+Introduce named ranges of Ember versions, called _editions_.
+Editions are a human-centric way to talk about the changes we make to Ember, and help developers inside and outside our community understand how those changes add up to surprisingly transformative improvement over.

+Editions don't change the existing SemVer-based release process.
+When a new version of Ember is released, it becomes part of the current edition.
+If you think of SemVer as communicating when APIs are stable and *can* be used, editions help communicate when new features *should* be used.

+While new versions of Ember are released every six weeks, editions are a more curated process.
+New editions are proposed through an Edition RFC, and the proposed edition becomes the current edition after the RFC is merged.

+A new edition is the time to bring guides, marketing, and Ember CLI blueprints up to date with the latest changes.
+This is also the time for community members to help make sure addons are updated for the upcoming edition.

-Editions also help ensure that Ember users are getting a cohesive, polished experience.
+Editions help ensure that new Ember users are getting a cohesive, polished experience.
 The right time to declare a new edition is when:

 - A significant, coherent set of new features and APIs have all landed in the stable channel.
 - Error messages and the developer ergonomics of those new features have been fully polished.